 - Library Photocopier

-The new version of the undergraduate reading list, covering parts 1A, 1B and 2, for the academic year 2012-13 is now available.
-A copy in PDF format may be found by clicking here.
+The new version of the undergraduate reading list, covering parts 1A, 1B and 2, for the academic year 2015-16 is now available.
+A copy in PDF format is available.
 All recommended texts are available in the ‘booklocker’ and may be found by searching the catalogue.
 Please contact the librarian for more information.

 A convenient shortcut to checking your loans and making renewals online has been added.
 This may be found under the ‘Local services’ option, or by clicking here.
 If you use this facility in preference to the more generic one on the catalogue, then you will no longer need to know the numeric representation of your barcode.